Cracking vs. Adjusting: What’s the Difference (and Why It Matters)

 1) Cracking can mask the driver

 Many people crack because the area feels tight.
 But tightness can come from posture, stress, overuse, strength imbalance, or nerve irritation.
-Example: a desk worker with neck tension may need a posture + strength plan, not constant popping.
-See: Best Desk Setup for Neck Pain.
+The fix is usually a better plan, not more popping.
+For desk-related patterns, see Best Desk Setup for Neck Pain.

 2) You can become “pop dependent”

 If you feel like you need to crack multiple times per day, that’s a clue your system is irritated or you’re repeatedly exceeding tolerance.
-The fix is usually a better plan, not more cracking.
+The goal is to reduce the need over time.

 3) Neck self-cracking is the one we’re most cautious about